Dave Thomas Brown steps into Broadway dream role

-> Brown has recently completed 100 shows in a row and continues to learn more about his character each time the curtain closes.
+Brown has completed more than 500 shows, and continues to learn more about his character each time the curtain closes.

-> “The more I perform the role, the more I find.
+“The more I perform the role, the more I find.
 There’s no more fear about whether I understand the role or not, or if I’m going to miss a line or miss the light,” he says.
 “That allows me to make microscopic changes, things that make the role more three dimensional.
 It’s like slowly chipping away at a sculpture out of a piece of marble until it’s something that looks genuinely human.”

 By now, the stage has long been a comfortable place for Brown, who made his Broadway debut in the cast of “American Psycho” in 2016 and understudied for the lead role of Patrick Bateman.

 He has also starred in off-Broadway hits like “Heathers: The Musical” and “The Legend of Georgia McBride”—the latter of which garnered him a Clive Barnes Award for Theatre in January 2016.

 “Winning that award was a genuine honor and surprise, and it was so lovely for it to be in recognition of a play that meant so much to me, and a role that was truly once in a lifetime,” says Brown.